 Crashpad_handler.exe interactions with Excel

-Interestingly, some users have noticed Crashpad’s involvement while using Microsoft Excel.
-While Crashpad is not directly linked to Excel, it can become active if you’re using an Electron-based application that interacts with Excel or if you’re using a Chromium-based browser to access Excel online.
+Interestingly, some users have seen Crashpad pop up while using Microsoft Excel.
+Although Crashpad isn’t directly linked to Excel, it might get involved if you’re using an Electron-based app with Excel or if you’re on a Chromium-based browser looking at Excel online.

-In some instances, you might need to stop the Crashpad Handler process.
-However, this should only be considered as a last resort, as it can hinder the application’s ability to report crashes and fix potential bugs.
+Sometimes, you might have to stop the Crashpad Handler process.
+But think of this as a last option, since it can mess with the app’s ability to report crashes and fix bugs.

 How to disable crashpad_handler.exe